charmoniumQ/sams-cookiecutter-pypackage/README.md

   your code as a package, because this gives you a single namespace to put your modules, most dependency tools operate at the package-level, and `pyproject.toml` operates at a package-level.

-- `README.rst` with cool-looking automatically updating status buttons.
+- `README.rst` with cool-looking automatic status buttons.
 The ReStructured Text is a bit less pleasant than Markdown, but Markdown is still a second-class citizen on PyPI, whereas both can render ReStructuredText just fine. `rstcheck` should help the syntax issues.

 - `pyproject.toml` introduced in [PEP 518] is the replacement for `setup.py` and `setup.cfg`.
 It is
   a unified space for storing the configuration of arbitrary tools.

 - (Optional) [Poetry] for dependency management: Poetry is a tool for managing the lifecycle of Python packages.
 It replaces the verbose `setup.py` and `setup.cfg`.
 Should you want to publish your package, Poetry makes that easy, unlike [Pipenv].

 - (Optional) [Nix] for package management: If you need system-level dependencies (e.g. C libraries, Python versions), Nix can install these for you.
 If you already have a system that works, you can safely ignore `flake.nix`.

 - [Contributor Covenant] as the Code of Conduct.
 If you are philosophically opposed to codes of conduct, just remove it in the generated repo.

 # Documentation